Join the conversation

 Markets can also conflict with the wishes we have as citizens in the international context.
 While citizens have an interest in controlling the terms of their association, markets extend beyond national borders.
 Is it acceptable for a country to place limits on foreign ownership?
 Restrict immigration?
 Market fundamentalists have simple answers to these questions.
 The answers provided by an alternative economics should be complex because the values at stake are complex.
 I have already called attention to three such values: freedom, fair cooperation, and collective decision-making by citizens over features of their society.
 These values might be best furthered by significant restrictions on the scope of the market.
 Consider that the values of fair cooperation and substantive freedom might be best satisfied when health care, education, and childcare are provided as public goods.

 It would be naïve to think that collective deliberation on such matters as education and immigration (or property arrangements, or taxation) will yield consensus.
-Even people who are committed to the three values I identified disagree about their weight and priority, and there are bound to be disagreements about the appropriate scope and place of such values in our collective life.
-In many circumstances, compromise, negotiation, voting—in short politics—will be appropriate.
+Even people who are committed to the three values above disagree about their weight and priority, and there are bound to be disagreements about the appropriate scope and place of such values in our collective life.
+In many circumstances, compromise, negotiation, voting—in, short politics—will be appropriate.

-All this to say: while I am extremely excited by the launch of the EfIP, I do not think economists can do this all on their own.
-A significant alternative to the market fundamentalist program has to show that important values can be better served by policies including not only redistribution, but also pre-distribution, as well as setting limits to the scope of market allocation in favor of collective democratic decision-making.
-I hope that insights from other disciplines, including political philosophy and ethics, will be a more explicit part of this project.
+All this is to say that while I am excited by the launch of the EfIP, I do not think economists can do this all on their own.
+A significant alternative to the market fundamentalist program has to show that important values can be better served by policies that include not only redistribution, but also predistribution, as well as setting limits to the scope of market allocation in favor of collective democratic decision-making.
+I hopethat insights from other disciplines, including political philosophy and ethics, will be a more explicit part of this project.

 March 11, 2019